 Indigenous People In The Sex Trade Speak Out

 We collectively and steadfastly resist the so-called “rescuing” and “saving” approaches to the issues going on in our lives that comes from the (in)justice system, social service agencies, prohibitionist groups, and many other areas.
-What we are asking for is not to be saved or rescued or consistently painted as victims – we come from generations of peoples who have resisted this approach for the last 500+ years so we could be here today.
-We are asking for support that is unconditional and meets us where we are at.
+What we are asking for is not to be saved or rescued or consistently painted as victims – we come from… Continue reading Indigenous People In The Sex Trade Speak Out

 It’s International Sex Workers Day

 June 2 marks International Sex Workers Day, commemorating a 1975 sit-in staged by French sex workers and allies at a church in Lyon.
 How do we celebrate this, exactly, and what can we expect from it?
-Holidays like this can be a good way to start a conversation or rejuvenate your own commitment to activism, but other than that, they’re essentially another calendar-condoned opportunity to preach to the converted.
+Holidays like this can be a good way to start a conversation or rejuvenate your own commitment to activism, but other… Continue reading It’s International Sex Workers Day

 Turn Off the Blue Light